peteamiri/Tutorials/AWS/AmazonWebServices.md

 * Supports PCI DSS Compliance (Credit Card Security Standards).
 * Provides temporary accounts and access

+IAM Characteristics

-IAM allows life-cycle management of users, groups, and policies, IAM provides template policies to ease the process
+* IAM allows life-cycle management of users, groups, and policies,
+* IAM provides template policies to ease the process
-IAM allows password policies (what and when)
+* IAM allows password policies (what and when)
-New Users by default have no access to any resource, they access has to be granted Always Create a MultiFactor Authantication on the root account, it is very important
+* New Users by default have no access to any resource, they access has to be granted
+* Always Create a MultiFactor Authantication on the root account, it is very important